Welcome to my site!

 From images to words: Forging a new path

-In the summer of 2011, I landed my biggest opportunity yet: a three-month partnership with the Belize Tourism Board as an in-house writer, blogger, and photographer, in collaboration with Matador Travel magazine, for period of three months.
+In the summer of 2011, I landed my biggest opportunity yet: a three-month partnership with the Belize Tourism Board as an in-house writer, blogger, and photographer, in collaboration with Matador Travel online magazine.
 After exploring the country in depth (it was my second time there), and producing over 60 blog posts, articles and sharing photographs, I realized that I wanted to tell stories through words and not just images.

 Becoming a published author and travel writer

-All of these experiences, hard work and leaps of faith–including working with the Belize Tourism Board–led me to a bigger road: becoming a travel guidebook author.
-My first edition of Moon Belize (Avalon Travel/Hachette Books) published in November 2013, printed in full color.
+All of these experiences, hard work and leaps of faith — including working with the Belize Tourism Board — led me to a bigger road: becoming a travel guidebook author.
+My first edition of Moon Belize (Avalon Travel/Hachette Books) was published in November 2013, printed in full color.
 I am currently preparing to work on my fourth edition (releasing in 2019).

-Along the way, I've also worked with editorial clients, publishers and travel companies looking for branded content on specific Caribbean destinations, or updates to their travel literature–from digital travel agent guides to lists of best Caribbean hotels.
+I also work as a content creator and editor with tourism publications, publishers and travel companies looking for branded content and copywriting on specific Caribbean destinations, or updates to their travel literature, from digital travel agent guides to lists of best Caribbean hotels.
 Past and present clients include AFAR, Northstar Travel Media, Viator Travel, and a number of Caribbean Tourism entities like the Dominican Republic Ministry Tourism, and the Belize Tourist Industry Association.